If you have questions about purchasing a license call 1-800-5GO-HUNT.

 Crappie spawning starts when average daily water temperature at “fish depth” is about 58, peaks at about 65, and ends at about 75 F. Timing and duration of the spawn depends on temperature and water level trends, weather fronts, and moon phases.
 Fish will spawn shallower in rising water, deeper in falling water.
 Bigger females usually spawn first.
 Males of any size can be caught throughout the spawn.
 Males will stay on the nest until eggs hatch and fry swim up (4 - 7 days) even if the water rises or falls (unless the nest gets too shallow).
 Males of both Black and White Crappie get darker during the spawn; females do not change color.
 Historically, crappie spawn on the flood control reservoirs from the last week of March until about the first week of May, but it may shift earlier, later, or be split into two or more peaks due to weather and water fluctuations.

-Water level 243.44 ft, falling 0.1 ft/day, 7.9 ft over rule curve Monday.
-It should continue to fall this week unless we get more rain.
+Water level 251.48 ft, rising 0.05 ft/day, 3.5 ft over rule curve Tuesday.
+The water level this week will depend on the amount of predicted rainfall.
 Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve rule curve.
 The water level is supposed to rise from 235 ft March 1 to summer pool (250 ft) by May 1.

 Water levels can be obtained at (662)563-4571 or check at Vicksburg District Daily River Bulletin for a table, OR Yocona River @ Enid Dam, MS, OR Yazoo River Basin Reservoirs for both (click on 24-hour change for a picture explanation of gate flow, spillway flow, etc.).

-The spillway had both gates open 1.5 ft each (990 cfs) Monday.
-There's less water going out this week, so it will make fishing easier.
+The spillway had both gates open 0.75 ft each (585 cfs) Tuesday.
+Gate operations this week will depend on the amount of rainfall.
+A few people have been fishing since the gates reopened, but flow was low with not much luck.
 Expect frequent gate closures and openings as the Corps tries to achieve rule curve in the reservoir above.
-Best luck in the spillway is when some water is being released, but not too much.
 Best luck now is for crappie and catfish.
-For crappie, fish jigs and/or minnows near the rocks.
+For crappie, fish jigs and/or minnows in eddies or quieter water near the rocks.
 Catfishing is best in pools or eddies on various natural baits.
 For White Bass, fish small crankbaits, jigs, or tailspinners in faster current; below the "waterfall" is a good spot.
 Fish for Largemouth or Spotted Bass on the rocks with spinnerbaits or swimbaits.

 Spillway gate openings, flow rates, and water levels can be obtained at (662)563-4571 or check at Vicksburg District Daily River Bulletin for a table, OR Yocona River @ Enid Dam, MS, OR Yazoo River Basin Reservoirs for both (click on 24-hour change for a picture explanation of gate flow, spillway flow, etc.).